 FEMA says it’s better to reach out and see if your damage could be grant-worthy rather than waiting and avoiding the option completely.

-For more information on applying for FEMA assistance, click here.Grab the FREE WDTN News App for iPhone or Android.
+For more information on applying for FEMA assistance, click here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.